-- Students may receive Graduate School funding to travel for domestic career development events or activities twice per academic year (see General Guidelines of Student Travel).
-Only in exceptional circumstances, with the approval of the Manager of the Curriculum and Programs Section, will funding be granted more than twice during any academic year. - A Business Travel Form must be submitted at least ONE month prior to the Career Development Travel start date. - Application documents, materials and information: - Business Travel Form (under "Application: Career Development Travel") - Endorsement from the thesis supervisor (and co-supervisor, if applicable) and mentor.
-Endorsements should include the event or activity name and the period of absence from OIST. - Travel and schedule proposal - Event or activity information (website, etc.) - Confirmed appointment, invitation, registration or acceptance letter from the event or activity. - Additional documents and materials, as required.
+- Students may receive Graduate School funding to travel for domestic career development events or activities once per academicyear (see General Guidelines of Student Travel).
+Only in exceptional circumstances, with the approval of the Manager of the Curriculum and Programs Section, will funding be granted more than twice during any academic year. - A Business Travel Form must be submitted at least ONE month prior to the Career Development Travel start date. - Application documents, materials and information: - Business Travel Form (under "Application: Career Development Travel") - Travel and schedule proposal - Event or activity information (website, etc.) - Confirmed appointment, invitation, registration or acceptance letter from the event or activity. - Additional documents and materials, as required.